 Read more at the Office of State Revenue

-Once the first invoice has been paid to your builder, the Office of State Revenue pay the grant to Keystart.
+Later, when the first invoice has been paid to your builder, the Office of State Revenue will pay the FHOG grant to Keystart.
 If you are buying a newly built home the Office pays the grant after settlement.
 These funds will then be credited to your loan account.

 Sarah is getting a new home built.
 She is eligible for the FHOG, which means those funds will be used towards her deposit and some of the costs of settlement.
-Keystart will advance, or pay, these funds to Sarah's settlement agent so that they are available for settlement.
+Keystart advances these funds to Sarah's settlement agent to be available for settlement.
 That advance is shown as a debit on her loan balance.

-Once her home reaches the first invoice stage, the Office of State Revenue will pay the FHOG funds directly to Keystart.
-Sarah will see a credit for this amount in her loan balance.
+Once her home reaches the first invoice stage, the Office of State Revenue pays the FHOG funds directly to Keystart.
+We process that as a credit back onto Sarah's loan balance.